-- 4.5.5.
+- 4.5.4.
+For primary and secondary offerings, the shares shall be updated after the receipt by the PSE of an updated POR or other relevant reports from the company that reflect the changes arising from the public offering. - 4.5.5.
 The Exchange may adjust the free float level of an index constituent outside of the quarterly rebalancing schedule should there be any corporate actions that may significantly affect the reliability of the indices. - 4.5.6.
 Float adjustments shall be effective no later than five (5) trading days from the announcement.